 Orderly Liquidation Market Experience (Relevant to Fair Market Value)

 Novotny's experience in the orderly liquidation market has been intense and continuous for over 28 years.
 Since 1979, for 20 years, he purchased most personal property types at Los Angeles and Southern California weekly, monthly, and quarterly auctions.
-More often than not, he purchased enough to fill his pick up, and often his large furniture moving truck.
+More often than not, he purchased enough to fill his pickup and often his large furniture moving truck.
 During the early years, there were few yard sales and estate sales and few dealers large enough to purchase an entire houseful.
 Novotny was able to purchase dozens of complete house and apartment residential contents as well as all types of rare and special objects which were more plentiful then.
 It was a wonderful time to be in the antiques business.

 Novotny's understanding of how typical buyers react to the various property types in the orderly liquidation market is also based on performing as an estate sale agent in the complete liquidation of household contents since 1989.
 His residential contents liquidations discovered many rare paintings, historical documents, important silver, fine jewelry, pottery, and all kinds of other objects.
-He was a very active estate sale agent and liquidate the complete contents of many dozens of homes throughout Southern California.
+He was a very active estate sales agent and liquidated the complete contents of many dozens of homes throughout Southern California.

 Most residential contents, including used furniture, appliances, wall/floor coverings, lighting, kitchen and garage contents, etc. are common and typically found.
 Novotny has liquidated most types of property repeatedly over the years at his retail locations and at estate sales.